Rethinking Rare Earths Resource Development

 This profile is part of a paid investor education campaign.*

-- REEs are recognized as the key magnet metals for use in motors of electric and hybrid vehicles, wind generators and robotics
+- Upside and economics tied to key magnet metals market drivers: electric and hybrid vehicles, wind generators and robotics

-- A well-respected, talented management and technical team with wide industry depth
+- A well-respected, experienced management and technical team with wide industry depth

 The rare earth market received a lot of investor attention over the past several years on a precarious supply/demand balance.
-Industrial market demand for REEs is growing, especially for rare earth, while near-term supplies outside of China remain tight.
+Industrial market demand for REEs is growing, especially for NdPr, while near-term supplies outside of China remain tight.
+NdPr represents about 80 percent of the value of total global rare-earth demand.
 China, the world’s main producer is also the main consumer, reducing export flow to global markets.
-Further increasing demand for alternative sources to China comes from industrial consumers looking for alternative supplies of rare earths.
+Benchmark China prices of NdPr have increased by about 30 percent over the last year.

 Much of the world’s magnetic REEs are found in the phosphate mineral ore monazite, a by-product of the heavy mineral sands mining process.
 Monazite can be isolated as a nearly pure concentrate and contains significant amounts of magnet-oriented REEs including neodymium, praseodymium, dysprosium and terbium.